rajasegar/book-notes/logic-of-failure.md

 # The Logic of Failure
-How to avoid error in complex situations
+How to detect and avoid error in complex situations